joede/git-info-collection/joede-git-cheat-sheet.md

 # Git Cheat Sheet

 This is a fork of [Alex Kras Gist](https://gist.github.com/akras14/3d242d80af8388ebca60).
 I've made this fork as a base to add my own notes.
-Home of this fork is [joede-git-cheat-sheet.md](https://gist.github.com/joede/89b3fb9f113fbfafd486acd3be077070).
+Home of this fork is my [git-info-collection](https://github.com/joede/git-info-collection).

 ## Commands